-The Surplus Indonesia – Greeneration Foundation partnership will scale Indonesia’s first food rescue app that allows the food industry to sell overstocked and imperfect produce at discounted rates to customers.
-It will reduce food loss and waste and improve food security in Indonesia while also contributing to climate action by diverting food from landfills.
+The Surplus Indonesia – Greeneration Foundation partnership is scaling Indonesia’s first food rescue app that allows the food industry to sell overstocked and imperfect produce at discounted rates to customers.
+It reduces food loss and waste and improve food security in Indonesia while also contributing to climate action by diverting food from landfills.

 P4G has awarded the partnership with US $350,000 in grant funding.